-e.
-Pre- and post-award risk assessments resulting in the imposition of additional specific award conditions pursuant to 2 CFR §§ 200.205 (Federal awarding agency review of risk posed by applicants) and 200.207 (Specific conditions);
+- e.
+Pre- and post-award risk assessments resulting in the imposition of additional specific award conditions pursuant to 2 CFR § 200.206 (Federal agency review of risk posed by applicants) and §200.208 (Specific conditions); - f.

-- f.
 Notices of suspension or termination of awards; - g.
 Replacement recipients, assignments, and novations, recipient name changes; and - h.
-Questions regarding selecting officials' involvement as an independent reviewer.

-4. It is in the best interest of the Department that Program Officials and Grants Officers consider all legal ramifications of key decisions related to the award and administration of financial assistance.
-The decision-making authority rests with the responsible Program Officer, Grants Officer, or OAM.
-The following are examples of actions/decisions/documents regarding which FALD may, upon request, provide coordinated legal review and comment:

-a.
-Budget certification as to the availability of funds, which shall include representations on the following matters, when appropriate:

-(1) Time limitation of funds (annual or time-limited funds vs. no-year funds);

-(2) Appropriations act; and

-(3) Any other legislative restrictions on appropriations.

-b.
-Questions pertaining to whether Paperwork Reduction Act (PRA), 44 U.S.C. § 3501, clearance is required for a proposed information collection in connection with a financial assistance program, in addition to FALD review of proposed PRA packages being submitted for OMB clearance;

-c.
-Disputes relating to the terms of the award in discussions or written communications on aspects of the grant, particularly on occasions when other parties associated with the award are represented by their own attorneys;
+Questions regarding selecting officials' involvement as an independent reviewer. - 4.
+It is in the best interest of DOC for Program Officials and Grants Officers to consider all legal ramifications of key decisions related to the award and administration of financial assistance.
+The decision-making authority rests with the responsible Program Officer, Grants Officer, Budget or Finance Official, or OAM.
+The following are examples of actions/decisions/documents that FALD may, upon request, provide coordinated legal review and comment: - a.
+Budget certification as to the availability of funds, which shall include representations on the following matters, when appropriate: - (1) Time limitation of funds (annual or time-limited funds vs. no-year funds); - (2) Appropriations act; and - (3) Any legislative restrictions on appropriations. - b.
+Questions pertaining to whether Paperwork Reduction Act (PRA), 44 U.S.C. § 3501, clearance is required for a proposed information collection in connection with a financial assistance program, in addition to FALD review of proposed PRA packages being submitted for OMB clearance; - c.
+Disputes relating to the terms and conditions of the financial assistance award in discussions or written communications on aspects of the award, particularly on occasions when other parties associated with the award are represented by their own attorneys;

-d.
-Audit resolution determinations establishing a debt, claim, or other adverse action against a recipient.
-FALD can also provide services as a mediator, facilitator, or third party negotiator for reaching audit resolution determinations when agreement between the Grants Officer, Program Official, and OIG Auditor (when applicable) cannot be reached;

-e.
-Comments prepared by DOC officials on proposed rules, interim rules, and revisions to OMB Circulars applicable to Federal assistance including, but not limited to, the award, administration, and audit of grants and cooperative agreements;

-f.
-Congressional, Freedom of Information Act (FOIA), and executive correspondence relating to financial assistance;

-g.
-Amendments to awards involving significant or unique issues; and h.
+- d.
+Management decision letters establishing a debt, claim, or other adverse action against a recipient.
+FALD can also provide services as a mediator, facilitator, or third-party negotiator for reaching management decision letters when agreement between the Grants Officer, Program Official, and OIG Auditor (when applicable) cannot be reached; - e.
+Comments prepared by DOC officials on proposed rules, interim rules, and revisions to OMB Circulars applicable to Federal financial assistance including, but not limited to, the award, administration, and audit of Federal financial assistance; - f.
+Congressional, Freedom of Information Act (FOIA), and executive correspondence relating to Federal financial assistance; and - g.
+Amendments to existing Federal financial assistance awards involving significant or unique issues; and - h.
 When there is a need for legal interpretation or other legal advice, and any other issues with potential legal ramifications.